chaubeyuttam07/multiAgent/README.md

 ## Overview

-This project implements an agent-based Retrieval-Augmented Generation (RAG) chatbot designed to answer questions using documents in various formats.
-The architecture incorporates a Model Context Protocol (MCP) for communication between agents.
+This project implements an agent-based Retrieval-Augmented Generation (RAG) chatbot that answers questions using documents of various formats.
+It utilizes Langchain for building language model applications, LangGraph for orchestrating language model interactions, and Streamlit for the UI.

 ## Features